Hybridizes with :

 Another abietane diterpenoid quinone compound, Salvipisone is also a potential anti-biofilm agent active against antibiotic resistant Staphylococci bacteria (and other gram-positive bacteria such as Enterococcus faecalis) better than most other known antibiotics.
 But it is in-effective against gram-negative bacteria (such as Escherichia coli or Pseudomonas aeruginosa).

 Nemorosin seems to be the only other one which lacks the quinone moiety, whereas the rest (on the right) do.
-And neither does it have the adjacent ketone (=O) moieties which the suspect Nemorone (structure 1) is said to possess.
+And neither does it possess the adjacent ketone (=O) moieties which the highly-suspect Nemorone (structure 1) is said to possess.

 Flavonoids found in Balkan Clary: Salvigenin (named after the Salvia (Clary) genus),